-SCCHA's development activities will expand in FY2025.
+SCCHA's development activities will expand in FY2026.
 Development and financing efforts continue at Alvarado Park Senior Housing (89 units) and Bellarmino Place Family Housing (115 units).
-The first phase of the East Santa Clara site (ESC), Hawthorn, will be using MTW funds for planning and pre-development work in FY2025 in addition to starting construction.
-Subsequent ESC phases will be using MTW funds for planning and pre-development work as well.
-The site at Autumn/Montgomery will use MTW funds in FY2025 for predevelopment and due diligence activities.
+The first phase of the East Santa Clara site (ESC), Hawthorn, will be using MTW funds for planning and pre-development work in FY2026 in addition to starting construction.
+Subsequent (ESC) phases, including Sage and Trillium, will be using MTW funds for planning and pre-development work as well.
+The site at Autumn/Montgomery will use MTW funds in FY2026 for predevelopment and due diligence activities.
 Buena Vista and Willows will use MTW funds for planning and pre-development as they prepare for funding applications to leverage outside resources.
-As part of the North First Street project (formerly SureStay), located at 1488 N. 1st St, San Jose, SCCHA plans to spend up to \$5M to continue predevelopment activities.
+As part of the North First Street project (formerly SureStay), located at 1488 N. 1st St, San Jose, and a number of adjacent properties SCCHA plans to spend up to \$5M to continue predevelopment activities.

-There are no planned non-significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any non-significant changes or modifications to this activity and its authorizations.